Lower bounds on the measure of the support of positive and negative parts of trigonometric polynomials: Introduction.

 We are interested in the lower bounds on the value $\min(\rho_+(f), \rho_-(f))$, which, roughly speaking, measures how far can the unit circle be pushed into one of the two half-planes by a mapping of the above form.
-Turns out that $\min(\rho_+(f), \rho_-(f))$ can always be bounded below by a number $\alpha(D) > 0$ representing a certain characteristic of a set $D$ that arises from the following combinatorial problem.
+It turns out that $\min(\rho_+(f), \rho_-(f))$ is bounded from below by a number $\alpha(D)$ representing a certain characteristic of the set $D$ which comes from the following combinatorial problem.

-The set $D$ can be thought of as the set of jumps(or distances) that defines a circulant graph $G_n$ on $n$ vertices.
+The set $D$ can be thought of as the set of jumps(or distances) that defines a circulant graph $G(n, D)$ on $n$ vertices.
 For example,

-For larger and larger values of $n$ we still get a similar picture, just a greater number of vertices.
-This suggests that circulant graphs $G_n$ are <<homogeneous>> and that some of their numerical characteristics such as the size of the maximum independent set $\alpha(G_n)$ might somehow be <<proportional>> to the number of vertices.
-Turns out that the following limit exists
+Here $1 \in D$ means that we connect adjacent vertices, and $3 \in D$ means that we connect pairs of vertices at distance $3$.
+This suggests that circulant graphs $G(n, D)$ are <<homogeneous>> and that some of their numerical characteristics such as the size of the maximum independent set $\alpha(G(n, D))$ might be <<proportional>> to the number of vertices.
+It turns out that the following limit exists